mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 responsible for accessing the Mattermost database - the store.
-Every single database access is handled by the store, so we needed to find a way to extend its functionality while introducing as little complexity as possible, and that is the reason behind the current layered approach using struct embedding.
+Every single database access is handled by the store, so we needed to find a way to extend its functionality while introducing as little complexity as possible, This is the reason behind the current layered approach using struct embedding.

 Our store is responsible for storing and retrieving data, and sometimes we need to add functionality that is not strictly related to the database queries,